 - The Refueler Pub is currently closed.

-- The Highlands Cafe is providing take-out only.
+- The Highlands Cafe is providing take-out only service.

-- The post-security Cafe is providing take-out only.
+- The post-security Cafe is providing pre-packaged snack and bottled drinks only.

 AIRLINE SPECIFIC INFORMATION